openframeworks/ofSite/documentation/graphics/ofPolyline_.markdown

 _inlined_description: _

-Get rotation vector at index (magnitude is sin of angle)
+Get rotation vector at index (magnitude is sine of angle)